Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality

-In this section and the next section, we choose $\cmA$ as the Cartan matrix of a finite-dimensional simple Lie algebra $\g_0$ and the index set $I$ as $\{ 1,2,\ldots,n\}$.
-We denote by $\mathsf{FCD}$ the finite Cartan datum associated to $\g_0$.
-We also denote by $\PR$ the set of {\it positive roots} and $\NR$ the set of {\it negative roots} associated to $\g_0$.
+We choose $\cmA$ as the Cartan matrix of a finite-dimensional simple Lie algebra $\g_0$ and the index set $I$ as $\{ 1,2,\ldots,n\}$.
+We also denote by $\PR$ the set of \defn{positive roots} and $\NR$ the set of \defn{negative roots} associated to $\g_0$.

-Let $\W$ be the Weyl group associated to $\g_0$, which is generated by {\it simple reflections} $(\re_i)_{i \in I}$.
-We denote by $\ell(w)$ {\it the length of an element $w \in \W$} and $w_0$ {\it the longest element} of $\W$.
-We also denote by $^*$ the involution on $I$ induced by $w_0$; i.e., $w_0(\al_i) = -\al_{i^*}$.
+Let $\W$ be the Weyl group associated to $\g_0$, which is generated by \defn{simple reflections} $(s_i)_{i \in I}$.
+We denote by $\ell(w)$ the \defn{length} of an element $w \in \W$ and $w_0$ the \defn{longest element} of $\W$.
+We also denote by $^*$ the involution on $I$ induced by $w_0$; i.e.,

-The following proposition is well-known (see, for instance \cite{Bour}).
+The following proposition is well-known (see, for instance~\cite{Bour}).